 To benefit both their current work and their future career prospects, students are strongly encouraged to seek funding from external agencies through grants.
 These awards, sponsored by both public and private agencies, confer distinction on a student who wins an award in a national competition.
-Students receiving external awards have two options.
-They may either (1) hold the outside awards in conjunction with University stipends (including research and teaching fellowships) up to the total of the standard department/program stipend plus \$4,000 or (2) defer financial support awarded in their admission offer for up to one year.
-Students must report to the Graduate School Financial Aid Office (gradfinaid.yale.edu) and to Elisabeth Barsa any scholarship/fellowship received from an outside agency or organization.
+Stipends provided to Ph.D. students by the School are intended to be a form of financial aid.
+As such, external fellowships which support student stipends will replace the Yale stipend.
+As an incentive to pursue external funding, students will be permitted to combine their external fellowships with a portion of Yale's financial support.
+Students receiving external awards may combine the outside award with a university stipend.
+These combined awards are capped at a level equal to the department or program stipend plus \$4,000.
+Students must report to the Graduate School Financial Aid Office (gradfinaid@yale.edu) and to Elisabeth Barsa any scholarship/fellowship received from an outside agency or organization.
 For more information on the Combined Award Policy, see the Graduate School's Programs and Policies bulletin, catalog.yale.edu/gsas/financing/external-fellowships-combined-award-policy/.